WestfW/SAMD10-experiments/README.md

 Since the SAMD10 family has relatively modest amounts of memory, and since Atmel's ASF library are rather bloated, this code does not use ASF; it uses direct manipulation of the bare registers.
 (Note that since the Atmel CMSIS chip and peripheral definitions are considered part of ASF, there is still an ASF directory in the project.)

 ### Notes on Clock Initialization
-My clock functions has inputs of F_CPU (desired clock rate), the External Clock rate, and the desied intermediate freq (32kHz)
+My clock function has inputs of F_CPU (desired clock rate), the External Clock rate, and the desied intermediate freq (32kHz) instead of clock sources and divisors.

-SAMD10 Xplained Mini routes an 8MHz clock from the debug circuitry to the D10 Xin pin.
-Instead of clock sources and divisors.
+SAMD10 Xplained Mini routes an 8MHz clock from the debug circuitry to the D10 Xin pin; I use this as the refence.

 We can derive a faster clock from that pin using either the DFLL or the DPLL.
-The DFLL only supports an output of 48MHz, while the DPLL supports an output between 48 and 96MHz, further divided by 2 (to meet the CPU max frequency specs.)
-This means that the DPLL is much more flexible; essentially capable of producing any interesting frequency above 8MHz.
+The DFLL only supports an output of 48MHz, while the DPLL supports an output between 48 and 96MHz, further divided by 2 (to meet the CPU max frequency specs) (or more.)
+This means that the DPLL is much more flexible; essentially capable of producing any interesting frequency.

 It's not clear why one would use the DFLL. http://www.avrfreaks.net/forum/samd10-xplained-mini-questions-and-experiences-clocking-transitioning-pinmux